Intersections on tropical moduli spaces: The Splitting Lemma

 \subsection{The directions of families of curves}

-In order to recursively determine invariants, the above splitting lemma is only useful if, at least for a certain class of invariants, the fan of directions $\Theta$ is fixed and well-known.
+The above splitting lemma is only useful if, at least for a certain class of invariants, the fan of directions $\Theta$ is fixed and well-known.
 This is one of the main problems when transferring the algebro-geometric theory to the tropical set-up.
 However, in this subsection we will show that in some cases the problem can be solved.